mahrusj2828/SEP10-Become-a-Fish-CYOA/situations/pipes.md

-# You find yourself in the pip system.
+# You find yourself in the pipe system.
 There are two directions

 ### [You go to the left pipe](../ocean.md)